 * Bureau of Labor Statistics

 To connect students with industry, the CEE department hosts an annual career fair.

 Engineers have one of the highest average entry-level salaries and consistently high median pay compared to other majors.
 Both civil and environmental engineers earn around $84,000 per year median pay, according to the Bureau of Labor Statistics.

 - ENGR 101 Engineering Exploration: Introduces freshmen to all engineering fields.
-Civil and environmental engineering alumni will participate the week of November 6, 2018, discussing their careers.

 - Check us out at the annual Engineering Discovery Days event, held every spring.
 Hands-on demonstrations and activities showcase the exciting work of engineers.